CHARGEDdev/api-design/userevent.md

 **POST**

-- usereventid (leave out if creating an event, include it when updating)
+- usereventid (leave out if creating an event and it will return a usereventid, include it when updating)
 - title
 - description
 - time